 Let us assume that the random quantity of interest is a continuous random variable X. It will also be useful to think of this random variable as being the time to perform some task, e.g., the time required to repair a piece of equipment when it fails.
-The first step in using the triangular distribution approach is to identify an interval [a,b] (where a and b are real numbers such that a < b) in which it is felt that X will lie with probability close to 1; that is, $P(a \le X \le b) \approx 1$.
-To obtain subjective estimates of a and b, subjectmatter experts (SMEs) are asked for their most optimistic and pessimistic estimates, respectively, of the time to perform the task.
+One approach in this case would be to use a triangular distribution, which we describe next.
+The first step in using the triangular distribution approach is to identify an interval [a,b] (where a and b are real numbers such that a < b) in which it is felt that X will lie with probability close to 1; that is, $P(a \le X \le b) \approx 1$ .
+To obtain subjective estimates of a and b, subject-matter experts (SMEs) are asked for their most optimistic and pessimistic estimates, respectively, of the time to perform the task.
 We next ask the SMEs for their subjective estimate of the most-likely time to perform the task, m, which is the mode of the distribution of X. Given a, b, and, m, the random variable X is then considered to have a triangular distribution on the interval [a,b] with mode m, as shown in Figure 8.
 The height of the triangle above m is chosen to make the area under the density function equal to 1.

-Figure 8: Triangular density function on the interval [a,b] with mode m
+Figure 8: Triangular density function on the interval [a,b] with mode m.

-6. SUMMARY
+6 SUMMARY